rahulgadre/rahulgadre.github.io/themes/charlolamode/content/projects/myprojects.md

 topic: project
 ---

+### Personal portfolio website
+Updated the personal portfolio [website](https://rahulgadre.com) after doing a local testing of a Hugo template and then publishing it via GitHub pages.
+Technologies: Hugo, HTML, CSS, Linux, Git

 ### IP Address Management using phpIPAM:
 Improved the way the team was documenting IP addresses by removing the need of spreadsheets by configuring and deploying an open source IPAM tool named phpIPAM on a Linux VM. \
 Technologies: CentOS Linux, VMWare, MYSQL, Ansible, System Administration